remembering barbara bush

 “Can we help ... ” they started, but I interrupted in panic.

 “I’m so sorry.
 God, I’m so sorry.
 My girlfriend told me to get a rock from the president’s home.
 She’s a big fan of Barbara’s.
 Please don’t kill me.
-I’m from Houston and my mom works in Tanglewood and has met President Bush and I’m an Astros fan and I’m here on vacation but my family lives in Boston, but ...”
+I’m from Houston and my mom works in Tanglewood and has met President Bush and I’m an Astros fan and I love 41 and I’m here on vacation but my family lives in Boston, but ...”

 I couldn’t stop talking.
 Why wouldn’t I stop talking?